The House That Vanished: Plot

 Still concerned over Terry's absence, Valerie agrees to bring Mike and Stella to the house.
 She leads them to the wrecking yard, where they inexplicably find Terry's ravaged car.
 Despite their efforts, they are unable to find the house.
 Back in her apartment building, Valerie becomes unnerved by the presence of Mr. Hornby, an eccentric new neighbor who moves in below her, and who keeps pigeons in his home.
 She is relieved when her flatmate Lorna, also a model, returns from a job out of town.
 One night while Valerie is out with friends, an intruder breaks into the apartment and murders Lorna after raping her.

 Unsettled by Lorna's murder, Valerie is invited to go out of town with Paul, to which she agrees.
 He takes her to a remote manor house owned by his family.
 While there, he confesses to her that his father committed suicide in the home.
 At night, Valerie hears noises coming from upstairs, but Paul assures her no one is there.
 She goes to investigate, and notices a taxidermy animal identical to one she saw in the house she entered with Terry; she realizes she is in the same house as before.
 In the bedroom upstairs, she discovers a blood-stained bed.
 Hearing someone come up the stairs, she again hides in the closet, and sees Susanna enter the room, calling for Paul and chastising him.
-In the closet, she discovers the bodies of Terry and Stella.
+In the closet, she discovers the bodies of Terry and the first victim.
 Valerie flees downstairs where she is attacked by Paul.
 Susanna encourages him to kill Valerie, but he turns on her, stabbing her to death.
 Valerie runs outside, where she is met by police.
 Inside, Paul sits in the hallway in silence.